The effect of swimming and aquatic exercise on the body

 Regular exercise has countless benefits including improved mental and heart health and reduction in risk of cardiovascular disease.
-Sometimes as the hotter months roll in, it can be tempting to relax inside in the aircon – but why not try swimming?
+Sometimes as the hotter months roll in, it can be tempting to relax inside in the aircon – but why not try swimming or aquatic exercise?
 Stay cool while you maintain your fitness with this low-impact exercise, suitable for all ages and abilities.

 Swimming is a low-impact exercise

 Water gives you buoyancy, removing pressure from your joints normally experienced on land.
 Those suffering from osteoarthritis, joint injury or have recently undergone surgery can benefit from this low impact exercise as it removes extended strain on the body.
 Swimming is for all ages and body types as it has a low injury risk.
 It’s an especially great cardio option during pregnancy to strengthen abdominal and back muscle to reduce strain on the lower back.

 Swimming is a great aerobic workout that tones your body and burns calories, without putting stress on your joints, tissues and bones.
 Swimming regularly can also help reduce high blood pressure and prevent stroke and heart disease.

 You don’t have to stick to the conventional strokes in your session!
 Many aquatic centers now offer many forms of aquatic exercise such as, deep water running, aqua Pilates, aqua Zumba and so many other options.
 Alternatively, to make friends while you swim, join a water polo, triathlon or synchronized swimming team.
 To achieve whole-body conditioning and weight loss, give swimming a go!